Smashed Brussel Sprouts Salad With Quinoa!

 The smashing opens up more surface area for the sautéed brussel sprouts to absorb herbs and spices and get deliciously golden and crispy when you fry them!

-We serve ours up in a healthy salad with quinoa, carrots, chopped almonds and a maple soy sauce.
+We serve ours up in a healthy salad with quinoa, carrots, chopped almonds and a maple soy sauce (it’s actually one of our favorite vegetarian quinoa recipes!).

 You’ve never had such tasty Brussel sprouts!